History of Present Illness:

 1-Minute Consult on this topic: Click HERE and scroll to proper page

 CASE CONCLUSION: IR and G-surg consulted.
 Started on heparin and admitted to ICU for close observation.
-No intervention planned initially as occlusion was in the distal SMA with only a small area of SI at risk
+No intervention planned initially as occlusion was in the distal SMA with only a small area of intestine at risk.
+She was treated with antibiotics/heparin drip/IV hydration.
+Her overall status worsened.
+Her lactic acidosis worsened.
+Family then opted for comfort measures.
+Patient expired HD2.
+Daughter was at bedside.
+Patient was DNR/DNI with comfort measures at that time.

 CASE LESSONS: Eliquis is most often for a-fib meaning you patient is not only at risk for bleeding but also for embolism to brain, heart, leg, intestines, kidney….